KQM-git/GINews/current.md

 To ensure that all Travelers have the best-possible Genshin Impact experience, our developers continually make optimizations and bug fixes to the game based on Travelers' feedback.

+〓Known Issues〓

+There is an issue under certain circumstances whereby Hydro applications on characters or enemies cannot be removed normally.
+Travelers who experience this issue can exit the game via the Paimon Menu before logging in again as a temporary fix.
+This issue will be fixed in a future version.
+Please stay tuned for future notices.

 〓2023/3/16  16:10:00 (global) Update Details〓

 Updates resources related to subsequent events.